Seneca-BSA/bsa/docs/seh500/lab5.md

 ## Preparation

 > ### Lab Preparation Question
 > 1. Read over the lab and write a pseudocode for the post-lab exercise 4.
-Copy your pseudocode into Blackboard.
+It should just be a small modification from the one your did in the previous lab.
+Submission on Blackboard is not required.

 ## Procedures